Iterative Interpolation Schedules for Quantum Approximate Optimization Algorithm: Abstract

 \section{Abstract}

-Quantum Approximate Optimization Algorithm (QAOA) is a promising quantum optimization heuristic with empirical evidence of speedup over classical state-of-the-art for some problems.
-QAOA solves optimization problems using a parameterized circuit with $p$ layers, with higher $p$ leading to better solutions.
-Existing methods require optimizing $2p$ independent parameters which is challenging for large $p$.
-In this work, we present an iterative interpolation method that exploits the smoothness of optimal parameter schedules by expressing them in a basis of orthogonal functions, generalizing Zhou et al.~\cite{zhou2020quantum}.
-By optimizing a small number of basis coefficients and iteratively increasing both circuit depth and the number of coefficients until convergence, our approach enables construction of high-quality schedules for large $p$.
-We demonstrate our method achieves better performance with fewer optimization steps than current approaches on three problems: the Sherrington-Kirkpatrick (SK) model, portfolio optimization, and Low Autocorrelation Binary Sequences (LABS).
+Quantum Approximate Optimization Algorithm (QAOA) is a promising quantum heuristic with empirical evidence of speedup over classical state-of-the-art for some problems.
+QAOA uses a parameterized circuit with $p$ layers, where higher $p$ yields better solutions, but requires optimizing $2p$ independent parameters, which is challenging at large $p$.
+We present an iterative interpolation method that exploits the smoothness of optimal parameter schedules by expressing them in a basis of orthogonal functions, generalizing the work of Zhou et al. By optimizing a small number of basis coefficients and iteratively increasing both circuit depth and coefficient count until convergence, our method constructs high-quality schedules for large $p$.
+We provide theoretical justification using Jackson's theorem and Lipschitz continuity to bound the required number of basis coefficients for a given accuracy.
+Our approach achieves better performance with fewer optimization steps than existing methods across three benchmark problems: the Sherrington-Kirkpatrick (SK) model, portfolio optimization, and Low Autocorrelation Binary Sequences (LABS).
 For the largest LABS instance, we achieve near-optimal merit factors with schedules exceeding 1000 layers, an order of magnitude beyond previous methods.
-As an application of our technique, we observe a mild growth of QAOA depth sufficient to solve SK model exactly, a result of independent interest.
+Additionally, we observe that a mild growth in QAOA depth suffices to solve the SK model exactly, a result of independent theoretical interest.